 Neill Blomkamp, the director, said the film is about today’s world, thus seemingly strove for applicability (the same thing Tolkien sought to portray in Lord of the Rings), however he also expressed dissatisfaction with the final version of the film.
 Perhaps, deep down he knew he wanted to portray a revolution, yet only managed to show a revolt.

 A key element of the revolution is the support it has from disinterested groups.
 For example, the ongoing movement to boycott Israel for its brutal treatment of Palestinians has widespread popular support from non-Palestinians.
 Similarly, the earlier – and largely corresponding – movement to boycott apartheid South Africa found widespread popular support among people who were not personally affected by apartheid.
 Movements to abolish slavery throughout history were almost always initiated not by slaves, rather by conscientious non-slaves, including owners of slaves and those in ethnic groups subject to little or no slavery.
-Frederick Douglass, an African-American whose ethnic kin suffered from slavery was against the system, as were the German and Dutch-Americans who wrote the first anti-slavery document in America.
+Frederick Douglass, an African-American whose ethnic kin suffered from slavery was against the system, as were the German-Americans who wrote the first anti-slavery document in America.
 These are examples of movements that, though small in their beginnings, turned into revolutions.
 By contrast, all movements unable to gain the support of disinterested groups are merely revolts.